hieuimba/Lichess-Spark-DataPipeline/README.md

 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

-Lichess is a popular online chess platform where millions of chess games are played everyday.
-Each month, these games are complied and published on the Lichess database for public use, making them a great data source for chess-related projects.
+Lichess is a popular online chess platform where millions of chess games are played every day.
+Each month, these games are compiled and published on the Lichess database for public use, making them a great data source for chess-related projects.
 However, extracting and processing these games poses several challenges due to the dataset's large size.
 Key challenges include:

 - Parsing chess games from a large PGN (Portable Game Notation) file
 - Converting and storing these games in a more accessible format
-- Applying custom transformation like filters, aggregation on a large collection of games
+- Applying custom transformations like filters, and aggregation on a large collection of games

 This data pipeline aims to address these issues by providing the following features: